The Physician Effectiveness Project FAQ’s

 Q: Who participates in The Physician Effectiveness Project?

-A: Today, thousands of physicians and their clinical teams throughout the country are learning skills together, sharing techniques and applying new tools to improve care.
-The Project’s team is backed by hundreds of physician contributors who offer colleague-created curriculum and expert insights to help advance physician and clinical team effectiveness throughout our community.
-Our contributors help us develop new content, coaching tips, podcasts and guide the PracticingExcellence team in the identification and development of future curricula.
+A: Thousands of physicians and their clinical teams throughout the country are learning skills together, sharing techniques and applying new tools to improve care.
+The Project’s team is backed by hundreds of physician contributors who share colleague-created curriculum and expert insights to help advance physician and clinical team effectiveness throughout our community.

 Q: How can The Physician Effectiveness Project help us achieve our objectives?

-A: Every group that joins The Project faces a unique set of challenges that require a specific combination of physician and clinical team skills.
-Our team works closely with your physicians and leaders to map a curricular plan carefully designed to help physicians and build skills across a clinical enterprise to achieve your organizational goals.
-While challenges vary, the result of The Project is the same: Physicians get the skills and tools they require to effectively lead high-performing clinical teams with greater capacity for improving care.
+A: Every group that joins The Project faces a unique set of challenges which require a specific combination of physician and clinical team skills.
+Our team works closely with your physicians and leaders to map a Learning Path carefully designed to help physicians and build skills across a clinical enterprise to achieve your organizational goals.
+While challenges vary, the result of The Project is the same: Physicians get the skills and tools they require to improve their experience and effectively lead high-performing clinical teams with greater capacity for improving care.

 Q: Do we subscribe as a group or as individuals?